 Program Structure

-This program is a planned sequence of instruction consisting of 30 credit hours of Networking Systems and Forensic Science coursework.
+This program is a planned sequence of instruction consisting of 30 credit hours of Networking Systems core coursework.
 Students completing this College Credit Certificate can transfer the credits directly to the AS Network Systems Technology Degree.

 Course Prerequisites